-During the Kamakura period, (1185-1333) the Japanese began using raw woods as incense, and to present these woods in casual settings as well as informal entertainment and religious ceremony.
+During the Kamakura period, (1185-1333) the Japanese began using raw woods as incense, and to present these woods in casual settings as well as in formal entertainment and religious ceremony.

 In Hong Kong, Kyara is often divided into four types: Yellow, Black, Green, and Iron.
 However, this is not a scientific grouping.
 Kyara, according to the Japanese expert Professor Yoneda, is a different scientific group than other Jinko, with a different chemical responsible for the aroma.
-Although most aloeswood is today called Jinko, it really only refers to aloeswood that sinks in water and is not Kyara.
-Aloeswood that does not sink in water is more properly classified as Senkou or Oujuku-Koh.
-Senkou is believed to come from the trunk and Oujuku-Koh from the root part of the Daphne species which produces agarwood resin under certain conditions.
+Although most aloeswood is today called Jinko, it really only refers to aloeswood that sinks in water, and is not Kyara.
+Aloeswood that does not sink in water is more properly classified as Senkou or Oujuku-koh.
+Senkou is believed to come from the trunk and Oujuku-koh from the root part of the Daphne species which produces agarwood resin under certain conditions.

 Kyara is thought to be from Vietnam (Annam) and is sometimes called Kinam Koh, or Kannam.

 According to Kyozaburo Nakata of Baieido Ltd., the name Kinam comes from the local language of the Champas of South Vietnam who were early traders of Kyara.
 The name derives from the combination of the Sanskrit word for black "Kala" and the Chinese word for tree "Bak."
-Together they formed Kalambaka and later the name was changed to Kinam.
+Together they formed Kalambak and later the name was changed to Kinam.

 The Rikkoku description of Kyara: